 If you are a US citizen, register with the Smart Traveler Enrollment Program (STEP).
 STEP is the US Department of State’s free program that allows the US government to assist you in an emergency, should the need arise while you are abroad.

 Consult with your team leader about dress code and other items that might be necessary for you to purchase in advance.
 Additionally, you’ll want to be aware of what NOT to take with you.
-See the suggested packing tips for GV Teams.
+See the suggested packing tips.
 Verify baggage weight allowances with the airlines.
-If you have an in-country flight, the baggage weight allowance may differ from the international flight weight allowance.
+If you have a domestic or short flight, the baggage weight allowance may differ from the international flight weight allowance.